jrwesolo/docker_centos_with_chef/README.md

 * Time zone is set to UTC
 * Updated system using yum
 * Cleaning/Creation of yum cache
-* Installation of some useful packages
+* Installation of a few useful packages
 * Installation of chef-client (latest)

 Currently, there are tags for: